 Energy & Sustainability

 B. Show that your community goes above and beyond in its support for, and implementation of, green transportation (e.g., bike trails, rideshare programs, bike trails/lanes, etc.).
 Be sure to utilize the narrative to illustrate why your community is exceptional because standard practice will not receive credit.

-Muskego has an extensive recreation trail network when compared to other southeastern Wisconsin suburban communities - over 45 miles of trails dedicated to non-motorized transportation that link residential neighborhoods to commercial areas and parks.
+Muskego has an extensive recreation trail network when compared to other southeastern Wisconsin suburban communities - there are over 45 miles of trails dedicated to non-motorized transportation that link residential neighborhoods to commercial areas and parks within Muskego.
 (See page Chapter 3, Map #7 in 2017-2021 Parks & Conservation Plan (http://www.cityofmuskego.org/DocumentCenter/View/47).
 Map 45 in Chapter 5 of the same document shows trails planned in the future.

 International Migratory Bird Day (IMBD)

 A. This community's municipal body passed the required International Migratory Bird Day resolution.

 Muskego’s celebration of IMBD on May 13, 2017 included a bird watching hike at Big Muskego Lake State Wildlife Area.
 It was the first year that this celebration was held at this conservation site.
 It was chosen because of its proximity to Big Muskego lake/marsh and restored wetlands and forest habitats.
 Approximately 30 people observed birds for two hours led by a proficient birder John Winze.
 The 2018 site has yet to be chosen.
 Please note that for the above criterion, Muskego passes the resolution in the weeks just before IMBD.
 Accordingly, a resolution will be passed in April recognizing May 12 as IMBD in 2018.